Not so long ago, Melinda and Bill Gates announced they were getting a divorce after 27 years of marriage — and jaws

 Because of their wealth and their energetic and generous global philanthropy, the couple have had an outsized effect around the world.
-Late last year, Forbes listed the Microsoft founder’s fortune at about $118 billion, and it has risen to $124 billion since then.
+Bloomberg’s Billionaire Index currently lists his net worth as $115 billion.

 Rich or poor, divorce has the capacity to deal a catastrophic blow to your finances.
 You don’t have to be as wealthy as Melinda and Bill Gates to find out that planning and an accurate understanding of what you are up against are keys to emerging from a divorce in the best financial shape possible.